Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 	- beep if you try to add a part exceeding the budget (not working well)
 	- bug drag'n'drop from the label: make disapear the part count
 	- bug click on the budget to edit it, add a new part on the map
-	- bug if you try to drag'n'drop a part on a text layer you got the beep sound and the status message
 	- how to limit the copy/paste with the budget
 	- how to limit the replacement of parts
 	- bug when ungrouping a part from library, the count is not updated, same in the part list